NixOS/nix.dev/source/tutorials/nix-language.md

 The Nix language has only few basic constructs which can be combined arbitrarily:

-- Primitive data types i.e. strings, integers, booleans
+- Primitive data types

+  such as integers or character strings

-- Compound data types i.e lists and attribute sets
+- Compound data types

+  that is, lists and attribute sets

+- Functions and operators

-- Functions to produce and transform data
+  to produce and transform data

-- Name assignment to manipulate data as units
+- Name assignment

+  to manipulate data as units

 The language is *pure*, that is, its evaluation does not observe or interact with the outside world – with one notable exception: reading files, to capture what build tasks will operate on.